fossfreedom/coverart-browser/README.md

 *Support for Debian 10 (Buster):*

-To make it work on debian buster (10), you need to add the stretch repository (as the necessary packages stopped at stretch).
+To make it work on Debian 10 (Buster), you need to add the stretch repository (as the necessary packages stopped at stretch).
 Don't worry, this tip has already been tested and it doesn't break the system.

 <pre>
 echo "deb http://ftp.de.debian.org/debian stretch main" | sudo tee -a /etc/apt/sources.list